GioF71/librespot-docker/README.md

 PASSTHROUGH||Pass a raw stream to the output.
 Only works with the pipe and subprocess backends. `Y` or `y` to enable.
 PUID|1000|For pulseaudio mode.
 Set the same as the current user id.
 PGID|1000|For pulseaudio mode.
 Set the same as the current group id.
+PARAMETER_PRIORITY||Where to look for a parameter first: `env` or `file`.
+For example, the `credentials.txt` file compared to `SPOTIFY_USERNAME` and `SPOTIFY_PASSWORD` environment variables.
+Defaults to `file`, meaning that each file is considered if it exists and if it contains the required values.

 ### Volumes